Running Ulula

 movie_file_ext: str

-File extension for movie, can be mp4 or gif.
-If mp4, the ffmpeg software must be installed to compile image files into a movie.
-If gif, the python package pillow is used.
+Movie format, which can be 'mp4' or 'gif'.
+If 'mp4', the ffmpeg software must be installed to compile image files into a movie.
+If 'gif', the python package pillow is used.
 The mp4 format offers much better compression (and thus smaller file size) at fixed quality.

 movie_fps: int